vedantjain8/coin-keeper/README.md

 - [x] add mobile platform validation for screen
 - [x] update the username on initstate
 - [x] infinite scroll pagination, lazy loading
+- [x] complete transaction.dart for date time selection with db table update
+- [x] update the sql_helper according to the datetime select code

 ### Working on it
-- [ ] add icons selection for transaction
-- [ ] complete transaction.dart for date time selection with db table update
-- [ ] update the sql_helper according to the datetime select code

 ### TODOs
 - [ ] show distinct category for as menu item text box in new transaction screen